 Guzman Y Gomez is a Mexican fast-food restaurant specializing in Tex-Mex dishes such as burritos, quesadillas, and nachos.
-This Australian-based restaurant now has four stores in Japan, one of which is Ikspiari (an area similar to Downtown Disney) at Tokyo Disney Resort.
+This Australian-based restaurant has fives stores in Tokyo, one of which is Ikspiari (an area similar to Downtown Disney) at Tokyo Disney Resort.
 If you’re in the mood for a spicy burrito or a healthier meal, then you’ll want to add this to your list of favourite places to eat.

 Atmosphere & Decor